ffalt/mah/README.md

 Why you see a warning: Google blocks apps to be installed from unknown sources by default.

 To install apps from unknown sources on an Android device, go to Settings, then Security or Apps, and enable the option for Unknown Sources.
-This allows you to install apps from outside the Google Play Store
+This allows you to install apps from outside the Google Play Store.

+You need to know which processor family your device is running on.
+If you don't know, you can download all apk versions and safely try them out.
+Chances are it is `arm64` as it is the most used in current phones, so you can download `android-mah-x_y_z-arm64.apk` first, then `arm`, then `x86_64`, then `x86`.

 ## Development